-The company's latest report says Apple will use physical analogue methods, as opposed to active noise cancellation, so we wouldn't expect them to be as effective as other noise-cancelling in-ear headphones, from the likes of Sony and Bose.
-However these pairs are around double the price of the current AirPods, and we'd expect Apple would want to stick somewhere around the £159 price tag for the new model.
+Barclay's report said Apple will use physical analogue methods, as opposed to active noise cancellation, so we wouldn't expect them to be as effective as other noise-cancelling in-ear headphones, from the likes of Sony and Bose.
+However these pairs are around double the price of the current AirPods, but it's been claimed that the new pair will cost more than the £159 price tag for the current model.

 Barclays adds that demand for the AirPods is still high and predicts Apple to sell around 30 million units this year, and suggests Apple could cut the price of the current model, in the build-up to a new pair being released.

 As ever, we'll wait until we get official information before saying what Apple will do with the next set of AirPods.
-Until then, we know we can expect a new wireless charging case for the current model, and we may even see a new pair with "Hey, Siri" voice control later this year
+Until then, we know we can expect a new wireless charging case for the current model, and Bloomberg has all-but-confirmed a new pair with "Hey, Siri" voice control will be added too.